berenm/opengl-specification/src/glsl/GLSL 4.40.08 Specification.pdf.rst

                         mat4x2                              dmat4x2
                         mat4x3                              dmat4x3

-                                                      38
-                                                                                          4 Variables and Types

         There are no implicit array or structure conversions.
 For example, an array of int cannot be implicitly converted to an array of float.
         When an implicit conversion is done, it is not a re-interpretation of the expression's bit pattern, but a conversion of its value to an equivalent value in the new type.
 For example, the integer value -5 will be converted to the floating-point value -5.0.
-Integer values having more bits of precision than a single- precision floating-point mantissa will lose precision when converted to float.
+Integer values having more bits of precision than a single-precision floating-point mantissa will lose precision when converted to float.
         When performing implicit conversion for binary operators, there may be multiple data types to which the two operands can be converted.
 For example, when adding an int value to a uint value, both values can be implicitly converted to uint, float, and double.
 In such cases, a floating-point type is chosen if either